noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - iam roles are a bit more verbose but dont have limits
 - users
   - protect the root user at all costs
-    - create an admin user instead
+    - create and use an admin user instead of the root account
   - always enable multi factor auth
 - groups
   - always assign users to groups, and attach policies to groups (and not directly to users)
   - should reflect organizational role, not technical commonality
 - policies
-  - always follow principle of least privilege for users and roles
+  - always follow principle of least privilege for users, groups and roles
-  - generally the managed policies are always too lenient
+  - generally the managed policies are too lenient and should be customized
 - roles
   - use both RBAC and ABAC at the same time if using IAM roles for access control.
 - organizations that spans multiple AWS accounts;